Hell's Paradise: Jigokuraku

-Hell's Paradise: Jigokuraku (地獄楽, Jigokuraku) is a Japanese web manga series written and illustrated by Yuji Kaku.
-It was serialized weekly for free on Shueisha's Shōnen Jump+ app and website from January 2018 to January 2021, with its chapters collected in 13 tankōbon volumes.
-Set in the Edo period of Japan, it follows the ninja Gabimaru and the executioner Yamada Asaemon Sagiri as they search for the elixir of immortality.
+is a Japanese web manga series written and illustrated by Yuji Kaku.
+Set in the Edo period of Japan, the series follows the journey of ninja Gabimaru and executioner Yamada Asaemon Sagiri as they search for the elixir of immortality.
+Kaku wrote the series with the mindset of creating a setting including multiple pairs of people with unaligned interests thrown into an enclosed space and forced to work together.
+It was serialized on Shueisha's manga platform Shōnen Jump+ from January 2018 to January 2021.
+The series consists of 127 chapters collected in 13 tankōbon volumes.
 Shueisha simultaneously published the manga in English on its Manga Plus online platform, while Viz Media licensed it for digital and print release in North America.

-A 13-episode anime television series adaptation, titled as Hell's Paradise, was produced by MAPPA and aired from April to July 2023.
-A second season is set to premiere in January 2026.
+A 13-episode anime television series adaptation, titled Hell's Paradise, produced by MAPPA and directed by Kaori Makita, was broadcast on TV Tokyo and its affiliates from April to July 2023.
+A second season aired from January to March 2026.